designstem/projects/packaging/index.md

 1. Which polygon is the best regarding the storage, which is the worst?

-2. Reflect on your result from no. 1 and compare it to shelves at home or at the supermarket.
+2. Reflect on your result from no. 1 and compare it to shelves at home or the supermarket.
 Which shape would be best here?

 <br>